-Rule 175 Reissue oath.
+Rule 175.
+Reissue oath.
 Applicants for reissue, in addition to complying with the requirements of the first sentence of rule 65, must also file with their applications a statement under oath as follows:

-- (a) That applicant verily believes the original patent to be wholly or partly inoperative or invalid, and the reasons why. - (b) When it is claimed that such patent is so inoperative or invalid "by reason of a defective or insufficient specification," particularly specifying such defects or insufficiencies. - (c) When it is claimed that such patent is inoperative or invalid "by reason of the patentee claiming as his own invention or discovery more than he had a right to claim as new," distinctly specifying the part or parts so alleged to have been improperly claimed as new. - (d) Particularly specifying the errors which it is claimed constitute the inadvertence, accident, or mistake relied upon, and how they arose or occurred. - (e) That said errors arose "without any fraudulent or deceptive intention" on the part of the applicant. - (f) When any reissue claim is broader in any respect than the patent claims, applicant shall explain when and under what circumstances he became aware of the lack of breadth in the patent claims, and shall further explain any delay thereafter up to the filing of such reissue application.
+- (a) That applicant verily believes the original patent to be wholly or partly inoperative or invalid, and the reasons why. - (b) When it is claimed that such patent is so inoperative or invalid "by reason of a defective specification or drawing," particularly specifying such defects. - (c) When it is claimed that such patent is inoperative or invalid "by reason of the patentee claiming more or less than he had a right to claim in the patent," distinctly specifying the excess or insufficiency in the claims. - (d) Particularly specifying the errors relied upon, and how they arose or occurred. - (e) That said errors arose "without any deceptive intention" on the part of the applicant.